6 Outstanding Benefits of Getting Office Administration Training

 3. Good Salary Potential

 People who get to the level of office administrator can make a truly comfortable living.
-In fact, the median annual pay for a full-time office manager in Canada is nearly $49,920.
-But a lot of experienced office managers, coordinators, and administrators earn more than $100,006.**
+In fact, according to data from the Government of Canada's Job Bank, the median annual pay for a full-time office manager in Canada is about $50,000.
+But a lot of experienced office managers, coordinators, and administrators earn more than $75,000.

 4. The Chance to Become an Important "Go To" Person